aau-claaudia/hpc/docs/ai-cloud/additional-guides/batch-llm-inference.md

 tail -f vllm_error_<job_id>.log
 ```

-This guide provides the foundation for running batch LLM inference using vLLM on AI-LAB.
+This guide provides the foundation for running batch LLM inference using vLLM on AI Cloud.
 Explore the official [vLLM documentation](https://docs.vllm.ai/) for further customization and optimizations.